Reducing Test Anxiety

 You have studied the material and now it’s time for the test.
 Put your name on your paper and briefly review each page.
 Allot time and order to each section.
 You should know the point value of each section of your test and can prioritize.
 For example, if you have 10 True/False questions (1 pt. each), 10 Multiple Choice questions (2 pts.
 Each) and 3 essay questions (10 pts.
 Each) you may want to complete high point items first, or allot time for each such as 10 minutes for T/F, 15 minutes for multiple choice, and 20 minutes for the essays.
 Extra time can be used at the end to review.

-You will need to start this test within 2 minutes according to research.
-Next, take deep breaths and say your affirmations to yourself.
+You will need to start this strategy within 2 minutes of test-taking according to research.
+Next, take deep breaths and say your affirmations to yourself:

 The power of Positive Thinking!!